dcycle/multiaccess/README.md

 * If a user with some_user@example.com does not exist on Destination, it is created
 * User some_user@example.com on destinations is given role role_some_role as per the mapping.

-Instead of seeing Page not found on the destination, how to automatically log in
+Instead of seeing Access Denied on the destination, how to automatically log in
 -----

 When your users land on a page in your destination site, and they are not logged in, by default they will see "Access Denied".